BerylliuMM2000/CS230/README.md

 ## Main Files:
 - `data_generator.py`: process images from input directory into appropriate format for CNNs.
 - `my_models.py`: list of models used for this study
-- `train*.py`: Trains a particular model (Will merge all files into a comprehensive one later)
+- `train*.py`: Trains a particular model (Will merge all files into a comprehensive one later), saves model to `.h5` format
 - `evaluate.py`: evaluate a model (in `*.h5` format) on test dataset